snepaul179/dsc-mod-1-project-v2-1-onl01-dtsc-pt-052620/README.md

 1) How movie genre affects profit for production companies:
     a) We will also analyse which season a particular genre can be released
-    b) Which genres succeed internationally
 2) How production cost and the Rating/pularity effect profits
     a) See if number of views is what matters
     b) See if higher production costs get more views
 3) How does the number of movies created by a studio affect the average profit
-    a) Do franchises do better?

 ### Analysis 1) Profit vs Genres

-For this analysis ensure that each of its genres is represented in the dataset by spliting the genres into individual row.
+For this analysis ensure that each of its genres is represented in the dataset by splitting the genres into individual row.

 ![Profit VS Genres]()